caltemose/chadzilla2013/source/articles/2013/10-12-remaking-this-site.html.md

 ## Looking to the Future and My Expected Audience

 Another important, and you may say lazy, decision I made was to lose my concern for older browsers and desktop users.
 If you are using Internet Explorer 7, then it is very unlikely you are in the target audience for this site, at least for the content related to the creative-tech and web design/development industry.
 So I see no reason to support your browser/tech from 10 years ago.
-Hence you'll find modern, HTML5-focused semantic code here.
-Without a lot of shims and patches to handle outdated technology.
+Hence you'll find modern, HTML5-focused semantic code here, without shims and patches to handle outdated technology.

 I decided, like many these days, to focus on mobile and tablet devices and tech-saavy users.
 Hence the slimmed-down code, minimal design and focus on text-driven content.